salty-muffin/ghosts-of-data-past/README.md

 - [x] implement soft transitions between pages https://dev.to/evanwinter/page-transitions-with-svelte-kit-35o6
 - [ ] scroll down on return from about
 - [x] change intersection observer for better performance an readability by only adding new elements
+- [x] limit the number of chat messages

 ## generate - to do